-You might think the only career paths that embrace your creative skills are the arts.
-It may surprise you to learn that occupational therapy is among the top 10 degrees for creative people.
-While you might not make drawings, sculptures, or stories, you can put your creativity to a whole different use as an occupational therapist.
-In this career, you must use your creative talents – and your resourcefulness – to help injured or disabled patients of varying ages and physical conditions develop or relearn skills they need for day-to-day life and independence.
+You might think that the only career paths that embrace your creative skills are in areas of the arts.
+It may surprise you to learn that occupational therapy is a highly creative occupation.
+While you might not paint, sculpt, or draw, you can use your creative talents and resourcefulness to help injured or disabled patients of various ages and physical conditions.
+You help them develop or relearn skills they need for day-to-day life and independence.
 Your creativity and hard work can make a direct impact on the life of every patient you help.

 A Graduate Degree

 Occupational therapists must earn an advanced degree, such as a master’s degree.
 Of course, students can’t begin their graduate or doctoral studies without first earning an undergraduate degree.
 No specific bachelor’s degree is required.
 But master’s degree programs in occupational therapy typically look for students who have a strong foundation of biology and physiology courses.
 It also helps if you have work or volunteer experience in occupational therapy.
 Popular choices of study for bachelor’s degrees among occupational therapy graduate students include:

 This is according to The American Occupational Therapy Association, Inc. (AOTA).